fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='DEBATE!' text="
-Based on your group assignment, use the evidence and reasoning and history in the articles to argue that the government should play EITHER a stronger or weaker role in regulating particular ingredients in food.
-Wednesdays readings are particularly useful here, so make sure to use them.
+Based on your group assignment, use the evidence and reasoning and history in the articles to argue in ~600 words (standard weekly reflection length) that government should play EITHER a stronger or weaker role in regulating particular ingredients in food.
+BOTH Wednesday's and today's readings are particularly useful here, so make sure to use them!
-- Group 1: Argue that the federal government should have a STRONGER role in food regulation
+- Group 1: Argue that the government should have a STRONGER role in food regulation
-- Group 2: Argue that the federal government should have a WEAKER role in food regulation "%}
+- Group 2: Argue that the government should have a WEAKER role in food regulation "%}